galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 There are already many existing professional groups within the Galaxy project.
 The members of these groups are organized according to:

 - their [**topics of interest**](https://galaxyproject.org/community/wg/), these groups are called **Working Groups** and are in charge of the entire galaxy ecosystem such as code development & maintenance, user interface, etc.
-- their [**region**](/community/#regional-communities) - these are communities which belong to a particular geographical region in the world
+- their [**region**](/community/#regional-communities) - these are communities which belong to a particular geographical region in the world, e.g. France, Australia, etc.
 - their [**domain of science**](/community/#communities-of-practice) - these are _communities of practice_ in different scientific domains

 The _communities of practice_ are usually referred to as [Special Interest Groups](/community/sig/) (SIG) and are focused on a specific research domain.
 If you are involved in a particular research topic and want to learn from other colleagues and share your activities with them, **Special Interest Groups** are what you are looking for.

 We encourage you to look through the existing [Special Interest Groups](/community/sig/) and find the one which is appropriate for your needs.
-You can always join a SIG and contribute to that community.
-However, if you don't find a SIG that fits your work, domain or region, or don't feel identified with any of them, you can create your own community of practice!
+You can always join an existing SIG and contribute to that community.
+However, if you don't find a SIG that fits your work, domain or region, or you don't feel identified with any of them, you can create your own community of practice SIG!

 You are still wondering if and why you should start a new SIG?
 Find some answers [here](/community/governance/gcb/#why-make-a-sig)!